knight-dojo/knight-dojo/README.md

 All efforts are aimed at building a strong, skilled, and collaborative cybersecurity community.

-## Where Cyber Knights Train & Conquer⚔️
+## Where Cyber Knights Train to Conquer⚔️
 ⠀⠀⠀⠀⠀⠀⠀

 ## Digital Battlefield Kōbō: